← Back to Blog

 🇪🇸Spanish

-How to Say “I Am Hungry” in Spanish: 15 Natural Ways (With Pronunciation)
+How to Say 'I Am Hungry' in Spanish: 15 Natural Phrases (With Pronunciation)

 Quick Answer

-The most common way to say “I am hungry” in Spanish is “Tengo hambre” (TEN-goh AHM-breh), literally “I have hunger.”
-It works in every Spanish-speaking country and in most situations.
-You can also soften it (“Tengo un poco de hambre”), intensify it (“Me muero de hambre”), or use regional slang (“Tengo mona” in Spain).
+The most common way to say 'I am hungry' in Spanish is 'Tengo hambre' (TEN-goh AHM-breh), literally 'I have hunger.'
+It works in every Spanish-speaking country and sounds natural in both casual and polite conversation.
+You can also say 'Me muero de hambre' for 'I’m starving' or '¿Comemos algo?' to suggest eating without sounding direct.

 Tengo hambre